Energy Strategy Explainer

 How can I get involved in stopping oil and gas?

-Another way that you can get involved is by joining a local or national group that is working to stop fossil fuels.
+A key way that you can get involved is by joining a local or national group that is working to stop fossil fuels.
 If you’re under 30, you could get involved with Young Friends of the Earth Scotland, who are doing amazing work to campaign for a liveable future for us all.

 The Stop Rosebank campaign, which is working to stop the biggest undeveloped oil field in the North Sea, welcomes volunteers of all ages and from all over the UK.
 You can get involved by going to their website and signing up for a welcome call, which take place every week.